 1. Provide Clear Schema Information

-Schema markup (structured data) plays an important role in helping search engines understand the context of your business and its content across the web.
+Schema markup (structured data) plays a vital role in helping search engines understand the context of your business and its content across the web.

-In terms of AI results, the data is a little more unclear, but chatbots like ChatGPT seem to rely on schema markup to help them understand local business data, such as reviews, business hours, and other important context.
-This is verified by ChatGPT itself and can be inferred through its heavy use of Bing’s index for its web crawlers.
+In terms of AI results, the data is a bit less clear, but chatbots like ChatGPT rely on schema markup to understand local business data, such as reviews, business hours, and other important context.
+ChatGPT itself verifies this, as evidenced by its heavy reliance on Bing’s index for its web crawlers.

 The more specific your structured data, the better it will perform in AI search results.
 Use schema markup to distinguish the following characteristics of your business and its content:

-- NAP data (name, address, phone number): Be specific when it comes to service areas, as this plays a big role in how far geographically you will rank in GEO/SEO results.
+Local Business: Be specific with NAP information (name, address, and phone number), as this plays a big role in how far you will rank geographically in GEO/SEO results.

 Generally, the more structured data you employ, the higher your chances of ranking in SEO and GEO results.